gtranchedone/FlickrParty/README.md

 * [Alamofire](https://github.com/Alamofire/Alamofire) (Swiftly equivalent of AFNetworking)
 * [HanekeSwift](https://github.com/Haneke/HanekeSwift) (Swift port of the caching framework Haneke)

-To build and run this project, clone the repository and run `pod install`.
+Since the used Pods are being committed to the repository, you shouldn't need to do anything in order to build and run this project.
+Anyway, you can also clone the repository and run `pod install` like so:

     git clone ...
     cd path/to/FlickrParty